 Remember that the key is to try to get the blood pumping through the heart and throughout the body.
-Thus, administering high-quality chest compressions is one of the most important aspects of proper CPR.
+Thus, administering high-quality chest compressions is one of the most important aspects of proper CPR to regulate the heart rhythm once again for the patient.
 Because the pacemaker is placed directly above the heart and chest compressions are done slightly lower, in the center of the chest, there should be no interference.

 In addition, it’s also important to still provide rescue breaths to someone who is suffering from cardiac arrest, even if they have a pacemaker.
 Make sure to complete a round of 30 chest compressions, and then switch over to offering 2 rescue breaths.